Love Mocktail 2: Reception

+Critical reception

+The film received overall positive reviews.
 Reviewing the film for The New Indian Express, A. Sharadhaa called Love Mocktail 2 a "perfect blend of love and laughter."
 On performances, she wrote, "Krishna effortlessly continues from where he left off in Love Mocktail, and the other actors too chip in with effective performances," particularly noting Abhilash, Sushmitha, and Sushma for their humour.
 Deccan Herald's Vivek M V said: "The magic is still intact," and called Nidhi as the soul of the franchise.
 "The humour finds purpose and the drama gets engaging and even delightfully mature.
 Krishna's lazy elegance and brooding expressions along with Nakul Abhayankar's music complement the film's poignant mood," he added.

 Sunayana Suresh of The Times of India, stated it was "a heart-warming journey, filled with loads of laughter."
 While appreciating the film for the most part, she said that the latter half, mainly the lead-up to the climax, was underwhelming.
 Prathibha Joy of OTT Play gave a mixed review for the film.
 While Joy praised the characters and former half, she felt that the humour was forced at times.

+Box office

+The first day net collection of Love Mocktail 2 was estimated to be ₹ 1.45 crore.
+In its first week, the film collected ₹ 10.94 crore.
+The total collection of the film was estimate ₹ 21 crore, making it the eight highest grossing Kannada film of the year.